lrs/php-boilerplate/README.md

 - statics - Copy source files to the public folder.
 - watches - Watch for changes in source files and run the relevant tasks.
 - checks - Optional CSS and JS linting.

+### Licence
+This project is licensed under the terms of the MIT license.